Privacy Notice and Safeguarding

 Except as described in this notice, the Trust will not share personal data with third parties without an individual’s permission, unless to: (i) respond to duly authorized information requests of police and governmental authorities or (ii) comply with laws, regulations, or court orders; (iii) enforce/protect the rights and properties of the Trust, and in each case, in accordance with applicable law.

-The Trust transfers personal data to the USA as a result of its usage of Microsoft Corporation services (including SharePoint, Outlook and OneDrive) and Formstack with regard to the Trust’s database and online application forms.
-The international transfer of personal data to these companies’ US operations is covered by Standard Contractual Clauses recognised by the UK General Data Protection Regulation and Data Protection Act 2018.
-If you would like additional details about this transfer mechanism please contact the Trust by sending an email to email@example.com.
+The Trust transfers personal data to the USA as a result of its usage of Microsoft Corporation services (including SharePoint, Outlook and OneDrive) and Salesforce and Formstack with regard to the Trust’s database and online application forms.
+The international transfer of personal data to these companies’ US operations is covered by the Standard Contractual Clauses recognised by the UK General Data Protection Regulation and Data Protection Act 2018.
+If you would like additional details about this transfer mechanism please contact the Trust by sending an email to firstname.lastname@example.org.